Marlamin/BLPSharp/README.md

 BLPSharp (formerly known as SereniaBLPLib)
 =============
-.NET 8.0+ library for decoding BLP images.
-Uses TinyBCSharp for texture decompression.
+.NET 8.0+ library for decoding BLP textures.
+Uses TinyBCSharp for fast texture decompression.

 Initially created under the name of SereniaBLPLib by Xalcon & later maintained by hazzik & tomrus88.